 The Covid-19 pandemic has affected the economy, but we do not know yet what the long-term impact will be.
-We do know that some areas of work are expanding (like IT, health, social care, and life sciences) but other areas have been hit by job losses, including some parts of retail, some parts of manufacturing, and some hospitality work.
-Higher levels of unemployment across the country will mean that there is more competition for jobs, but there are also some new Government schemes (Plan for Jobs 2020) that encourage employers to recruit young people.
-More info: www.gov.uk/government/publications/a-plan-for-jobs-documents/a-plan-for-jobs-2020
+We do know that some areas of work are expanding (like IT, health, social care, logistics and life sciences) but other areas have been harder hit, like travel and some in-store retail.
+There are Government schemes (Plan for Jobs 2020) that encourage employers to recruit young people.
+See more: www.gov.uk/government/publications/a-plan-for-jobs-documents/ a-plan-for-jobs-2020.
+At the time of producing this guide, there has been a boom in vacancies post lockdown and there are thousands of unfilled job vacancies across the Leicester and Leicestershire area.